 C.U.B.E.S stands for circle the important numbers, underline the question, box the words that are keywords, eliminate extra information, and solve by showing work.

-Why I don’t like it: With all of the annotating of the problem, I’m not sure that students are actually reading the problem.
+- Why I don’t like it: With all of the annotating of the problem, I’m not sure that students are actually reading the problem.
 None of the steps emphasize reading the problem but maybe that is a given.

-R.U.N.S stands for read the problem, underline the question, name the problem type, and write a strategy sentence.
+R.U.N.S. stands for read the problem, underline the question, name the problem type, and write a strategy sentence.

-Why I like it: Students are forced to think about what type of problem it is (factoring, division, etc) and then come up with a plan to solve it using a strategy sentence.
+- Why I like it: Students are forced to think about what type of problem it is (factoring, division, etc) and then come up with a plan to solve it using a strategy sentence.
 This is a great strategy to teach when you are tackling various types of problems.

-Why I don’t like it: Though I love the opportunity for students to write in math, writing a strategy statement for every problem can eat up a lot of time.
+- Why I don’t like it: Though I love the opportunity for students to write in math, writing a strategy statement for every problem can eat up a lot of time.

 U.P.S.
 Check stands for understand, plan, solve, and check.

-Why I don’t like it: It can be a little vague and doesn’t give concrete “what to dos.”
-Checking that students completed the “understand” step can be hard to see.
+- Why I don’t like it: It can be a little vague and doesn’t give concrete ‘what to dos.’
+Checking that students completed the ‘understand’ step can be hard to see.

-It doesn’t have a name yet, or an acronym, (so can it even be considered a strategy…?)
+It doesn’t have a name yet nor an acronym, (so can it even be considered a strategy…?)

-- I Need to Know: This will force students to reread the question and write down what they are trying to solve for.
+- Need to Know: This will force students to reread the question and write down what they are trying to solve for.

-- My Solution: This is where students will ask themselves if the answer is reasonable and whether it answered the question.
+- Solution: This is where students will ask themselves if the answer is reasonable and whether it answered the question.